-

 These pavilions are walk-in friendly, though queues can form during peak times.
 Plan your route early or check real-time availability using the Personal Agent App.

-Tip: While many country pavilions allow walk-ins, some host special performances or workshops—check the Personal Agent App for the latest updates and time slots.
+Tip: While many country pavilions allow walk-ins, some host special performances or workshops—check the Personal Agent App for the latest updates and schedules.

 Events at the Expo